 Q. How many issues has Amsterdam Quarterly published?

-A. As of December 2019, Amsterdam Quarterly has published twenty-six online issues and nine, print-on-demand, compilation yearbook anthologies.
+A. As of March 2020, Amsterdam Quarterly has published twenty-eight online issues and nine, print-on-demand, compilation yearbook anthologies.

 Q. Which genres has Amsterdam Quarterly published?